alifsamudra74/BitLib/README.md

 # BitLib

-This is a bit-sized library for C++
+This is a bit-sized programming language based on Python 3